jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 Or optionally, no explicit Java KeyStore configuration, iff necessary, such as:

-Java KeyStore Configuration for SSL using SBDG
+Java KeyStore Configuration for SSL using [spring-boot-gemfire-name]

 ``` highlight
 spring.boot.data.gemfire.security.ssl.keystore.name=myTrustedKeyStore.jks